Daniel-Wittgenstein/inkutils/readme.md

 ### random_without(from, to, excluding)

-Returns a random number in a range, excluding one number.
+Returns a random integer number in a range, excluding one number.

 ```
 ~ x = random_without(1, 5, 3)